Pedro Troglio: Coaching career

 Troglio then went on to coach Godoy Cruz de Mendoza in Primera B Nacional but he left in the middle of the tournament to take on in March 2005 a demoralized Gimnasia and helped keep the team in the Primera.
 The next season, he led them to 2nd place in the Apertura tournament, equalling their highest finish ever.

 In June 2006 his #21 jersey was retired in Gimnasia y Esgrima de La Plata, being this the first number ever retired in an Argentine football club.

 After the successful 2005 campaign, Gimnasia has performance declined markedly.
 Following a series of defeats in national and international competitions, including a 7:0 derby defeat to Estudiantes de La Plata, Troglio resigned in April 2007, and was temporarily replaced with former aide Ricardo Kuzemka.
 Nevertheless, Troglio's status with fans did not deteriorate strongly, with most press articles blaming club president Juan José Muñoz on the poor performances of the team.

 In 2007, after Jorge Burruchaga's departure of Independiente, Troglio was hired to manage this institution.
 In March 2008, after an erratic season start, Troglio was sacked and replaced by Miguel Angel Santoro.

 In 2009, he won the campeonato Apertura with Cerro Porteño.
 On 30 May 2010 Argentinos Juniors hired the former Cerro Porteno coach to replace Claudio Borghi.

 He stepped down as manager of Argentinos on 18 September 2011 after a bad start to the 2011–12 Apertura.

 In 2019 he agreed to move to Honduras to manage CD Olimpia, the club with most titles in the country.
-He arrived to a team experiencing a 6 tournament draught having won their last title in the 2015-16 Clausura.
-In 2019 Pedro and his team won the 2019-20 Clausura ending up a three and a half year without winning the cup.
+He arrived to a team experiencing a 6-tournament drought, having won their last title in the 2015–16 Clausura.
+In 2019 Pedro and his team won the 2019–20 Clausura, ending a three-and-a-half-year stretch without winning the cup.

 On June 2, 2022, he re-signed with former club CD Olimpia after a short period with Argentine club San Lorenzo.